EnricVB/Celeris/docs/LANGUAGE_SPEC.md

 ## 2. Lexical Structure

-The lexical structure of Celeris MiniLang consists of the following elements:

 ### 2.1 Whitespace

 Whitespace characters (spaces, tabs, newlines) are used to separate tokens and improve readability.
 They are generally ignored except when separating tokens.